sristipanth01/PowerBI-data-survey-/README.md

 ## Data Loading:

-The dataset was loaded into Power BI Desktop from an Excel file.
+-The dataset was loaded into Power BI Desktop from an Excel file.

 ## Data Preparation:

-Opened the Power Query Editor.
+-Opened the Power Query Editor.

-Enabled the "Column Quality" and "Column Profile" options under the View tab to assess data quality.
+-Enabled the "Column Quality" and "Column Profile" options under the View tab to assess data quality.

 ## Data Cleaning:

-Verified that no columns contained errors or empty values.
+-Verified that no columns contained errors or empty values.

-Excluded null values for calculating average salaries and programming language preferences, as less than 1% of data points were null.
+-Excluded null values for calculating average salaries and programming language preferences, as less than 1% of data points were null.

 ## Data Analysis:

-Calculated metrics such as average salary and programming preferences across different countries.
+-Calculated metrics such as average salary and programming preferences across different countries.

-Ensured blank values were ignored during calculations.
+-Ensured blank values were ignored during calculations.

 ## Visualization:

-Added visual elements including slicers, cards, pie charts, tree maps, donut charts, funnel charts, and matrix tables.
+-Added visual elements including slicers, cards, pie charts, tree maps, donut charts, funnel charts, and matrix tables.

-Used filters to refine the visualizations, ensuring accurate representation of insights.
+-Used filters to refine the visualizations, ensuring accurate representation of insights.

 ## Results